mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 Both the original paper and subsequent evaluations (see this nice [blog post](http://nlp.town/blog/sentence-similarity/) by Yves Peirsman) show that SIF embeddings work very well on semantic similarity/relatedness, outperforming neural approaches such as LSTMs and deep averaging networks.
 In these evaluations pairs of sentence embeddings are assigned scores based on their inner product or a trained regression targeting human ratings.
-However, SIF embeddings do not end up improving performance strongly on sentiment analysis tasks, with the weighting yielding only a slight improvement and classifiers being able to learn the component removal if necessary..
+However, SIF embeddings do not end up improving performance strongly on sentiment analysis tasks, with the weighting yielding only a slight improvement and classifiers being able to learn the component removal if necessary.
 It seems that while unigram information suffices for similarity, classification depends more on word-order, which SIF doesn't capture because it uses only Bag-of-Words (BoW) information.

 The simplest way of including word-order in a representation is to consider $n$-grams for $n>1$, starting with bigrams ($n=2$).